 Japan and Basketball: How It All Began

-If you believe that the country's relationship has always been like this fan of the orange ball, you are very wrong.
-Little ant work has been done since the last century.
-The path trodden passed by the manga artist, in the 90s, until it reached today.
-But there was much more than these two factors with relevance in the middle of the road:
+If you believe that the country's relationship with the orange ball has always been like this, you're very mistaken.
+A diligent effort has been made since the last century.
+The journey taken went from manga artists in the 90s to today's era.
+But there were many more factors with relevance along the way:

 Let's get to know a little about each topic to trace the history of the sport in the nation.